Being transgender or transsexual.

 - If the religious solitude is correct, then sexual reassignment therapy generally fails, after a major investment in time, effort, and money by the transsexual.
 The only effective path forward leading to a cure for a transgender person is prayer and therapy.
 It is also the only treatment that is acceptable to God.

-The anxiety of having one's body and mind in conflict over gender is extremely intense for transgender persons.
-In the past, before puberty blockers, sex hormones, and gender reassignment surgery were generally available, it was estimated that as many as half of all persons with Gender Dysphoria once commited suicide before the age of 30.
+The anxiety caused by having one's body and mind in conflict over gender is extremely intense for most transgender persons.
+In the past, before puberty blockers, sex hormones, and gender confirmation surgery were generally available, it was estimated that as many as half of all persons with Gender Dysphoria once commited suicide before the age of 30.
 Many had been driven to kill themselves after a significant life reversal such as a sexual attack, loss of job, or perhaps a failed therapy attempt at curing their conflict.

 Whichever treatment is more successful needs to be promoted by both solitudes; whichever treatment is less successful needs to be discouraged by both solitudes.